IEEEManCSC/sudo-i-bootcamp-2025/sudo-i.md

 ### 1. Container Strategy
 - Each service should have its own Dockerfile
 - Multi-stage builds for optimized images
-- Use of Docker Compose for local development
+- Use of Docker Compose for local development and orchestration
 - Container security scanning in CI/CD

 ### 2. CI/CD Pipeline Requirements